eh-munna/react-lab/README.md

 This branch includes:

-- **Code examples** demonstrating React event handling techniques.
+- **Code examples** demonstrating how to implement and manage state in React components.
-- **Exercises** crafted to practice and solidify your knowledge of React events.
+- **Exercises** crafted to practice using `useState` and reinforce your understanding of React State.

 ---

 ## **How to Use This Branch**

-To dive into **React event handling**, follow these steps:
+To dive into **React State**, follow these steps:

 1. **Clone the repository:**